As early as 1679-80, Edmund Andreas, Colonial Governor

 A British landing party was dispatched to relight the

 tower using improvised lamps and reflectors.
-This effort was
+This effort

-again tried to douse the light, this time
+Americans again tried to douse the light, this time

-using a pair of six-pounders (cannon) mounted on several small boats under
+using a pair of six-pounders (cannon) mounted on several

-in damaging the tower somewhat
+The Americans succeeded in damaging the tower somewhat

 before being driven off by an approaching armed vessel.

 The Revolutionary War over, the newly formed Federal

-Government was small enough that President Washington could
+Government was small enough that President Washington

-lighthouses.
+individual lighthouses.
 One of Washington's first

 official duties was to write a letter to the keeper of

 the Sandy Hook lighthouse directing him to keep the

 light tended until Congress could provide funds for its

 After the Revolution, the lighthouse again became the

 focal point between two antagonists, this time between

-the

-Jersey retaliated by levying a £30
+the privilege.
+New Jersey retaliated by levying a £30

 monthly tax on the Sandy Hook lighthouse which was still

 owned by New York.
 The dispute was defused however, when

 jurisdiction over the lighthouses then in existence and

-provided that "the necessary support,
+provided that "the necessary support, maintenance and

-inlet, harbor or port of the United States, for rendering the
+harbor or port of the United States, for rendering the

 navigation thereof easy and safe, shall be defrayed out

 of the treasury of the United States."